AriFordsham/GHCWiki/building/using.md

 What do you put in your build-specific configuration file `mk/build.mk`?  *For almost all purposes all you will do is put make variable definitions that override those in*`mk/config.mk.in`.
-The whole point of `mk/config.mk.in`&mdash;and its derived counterpart `mk/config.mk`&mdash;is to define the build configuration.
+The whole point of `mk/config.mk.in` &mdash; and its derived counterpart `mk/config.mk` &mdash; is to define the build configuration.
 It is heavily commented, as you will see if you look at it.
 So generally, what you do is look at `mk/config.mk.in`, and add definitions in `mk/build.mk` that override any of the `config.mk` definitions